 This deal is officially set to expire on August 9, 2024, but the availability will most likely run out far sooner than that.
 Furthermore, you need to spend at least one Sunday in North America before flying back, and book the tickets at least 45 days before departure.

-Currently, availability is pretty decent for departures between November 2024 and March 2025.
+Currently, availability is pretty decent in March and picks up again for October, November and December departures.

 Our calendar above displays all available dates, as does Google Flights.
 You can get this price directly on British Airways’ website.